Lima Airport Tips

 Lima international airport Peru

-Check-in for your next flight
+3rd floor check-in for your next flight

 Check the screens for where you can check in for your flight, which depends on which airline you’re flying with.